United States presidential primary: Congressional caucus era (17961832)

+Caucus and convention era (18321912)

-The first national convention was called by the Anti-Masonic Party in 1831, as they could not use the caucus system because they had no congressmen.
+The first national convention to nominate a presidential candidate was called by the Anti-Masonic Party in 1831, as they could not use the caucus system because they had no congressmen.
 The party leaders instead called for a national meeting of supporters to set the party's candidate.
 This convention was held in Baltimore, Maryland, on September 26, 1831, which selected William Wirt as their presidential candidate.

 Delegates to the national convention were usually selected at state conventions whose own delegates were chosen by district conventions.
 Sometimes they were dominated by intrigue between political bosses who controlled delegates; the national convention was far from democratic or transparent.

+Mixed primary and caucus era (191268)

 Progressive Era reformers looked to the primary election as a way to measure popular opinion of candidates, as opposed to the opinion of the bosses.
 Florida enacted the first presidential primary in 1901.
 The Wisconsin direct open primary of 1905 was the first to eliminate the caucus and mandate direct selection of national convention delegates.
 In 1910, Oregon became the first state to establish a presidential preference primary, which requires delegates to the National Convention to support the winner of the primary at the convention.
 By 1912, twelve states either selected delegates in primaries, used a preferential primary, or both.
 By 1920 there were 20 states with primaries, but some went back, and from 1936 to 1968, 12 states used them.

 The primary received its first major test in the 1912 election pitting incumbent president William Howard Taft against challengers Theodore Roosevelt and Robert La Follette.
 Roosevelt proved the most popular candidate, but as most primaries were non-binding "preference" shows and held in only fourteen of the-then forty-eight states, the Republican nomination went to Taft, who controlled the convention.

 Seeking to boost voter turnout, New Hampshire simplified its ballot access laws in 1949.
 In the ensuing non-binding "beauty contest" of 1952, Republican Dwight Eisenhower demonstrated his broad voter appeal by out-polling the favored Robert A. Taft, "Mr. Republican."
 Also, Democrat Estes Kefauver defeated incumbent president Harry S. Truman, leading the latter to decide not to run for another term.

 The first-in-the-nation New Hampshire primary has since become a widely observed test of candidates' viability.